 Whether your presentation will run for 20 minutes, 30 minutes, an hour, or even more, you can stay focused on your topic and keep your rhythm going by breaking down your presentation into 10-minute building blocks.
 Each building block should focus on just one point you want to make.

-You can also visually structure your presentation around these blocks, by using section title slides that stands out visually.
-Notice below in the Marketofy PowerPoint template slides how bold the "About Us" slide stands out to indicate a new section.
+You can also visually structure your presentation around these blocks, by using section title slides that stand out visually.
+Notice below in the Agio PowerPoint template slides how different slides stand out to indicate a new section with a bold heading.
 This simple technique breaks up the visual rhythm of your regular slides and allows you to quickly pinpoint where your blocks are.

 Not only does this make it easier for you to remember your presentation than if you tried to memorize the whole thing off as one piece, but it also gives you a lifeline in case you “mess up.”
 Forgot one point and skipped ahead to the next one?
 No problem, just backtrack to your previous building block and pick it right up again.

-Knowing that you have to do is present three building blocks, for example, makes the task a lot less daunting than thinking about having to deliver a 30-minute presentation.
+Knowing that all you've got to do is present three building blocks, for example, makes the task a lot less daunting than thinking about having to deliver a 30-minute presentation.
 And when you hit the stage you’ll be much more relaxed, calm, and engaging.

 3. Plan to Pause